 HAROLD C. SCHONBERG, American Recording Guide

-UPCOMING RECITAL: JANUARY 12th 2024 LOS ANGELES
+UPCOMING RECITAL: October 12, 2024

 Vardan Mamikonian - a name synonymous with exquisite pianism, emotional depth, and musical sincerity.
 As a celebrated French-Armenian pianist, Vardan's performances encapsulate an unforgettable blend of cultural heritage, rigorous training, and a profoundly personal approach to the piano.
 His breathtaking performances transcend boundaries, making classical music accessible and deeply moving for all.